 A technology stack conundrum may seem overwhelming at first, especially for non-tech professionals.
 However choosing the right technology stack is crucial for your e-Commerce website as it will influence the website’s performance, stability, and scalability.
 After all, seconds lost in page speed loading time will translate into lost revenue.
-Moreover the distribution part of the stack as important as the product part.
+Moreover, the distribution part of the stack is as important as the product part.
 For those who don’t know

 “A technology stack is a synthesis of tools, frameworks, apps, platforms, and programming languages embedded to develop a website, a web application, or a mobile application. “

 These platforms and technological tools layer on top of one another to ultimately create a full-fledged system.
 The term “Stack ” has its notion of technologies being stacked on top of each other.

 How to choose the right web-development stack for your eCommerce Website